awsdocs/amazon-fsx-windows-user-guide/doc_source/supported-fsx-clients.md

 Amazon FSx supports connecting to your file system from a wide variety of compute instances and operating systems\.
 It does this by supporting access through the Server Message Block \(SMB\) protocol, versions 2\.0 through 3\.1\.1\.

 The following AWS compute instances are supported for use with Amazon FSx:
-+ Amazon Elastic Compute Cloud \(Amazon EC2\) instances
++ Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
-+ Amazon WorkSpaces instances
++ Amazon WorkSpaces instances – to learn more, see the AWS blog post [ Using Amazon FSx for Windows File Server with Amazon WorkSpaces](http://aws.amazon.com/blogs/desktop-and-application-streaming/using-amazon-fsx-for-windows-file-server-with-amazon-workspaces/)\.
-+ Amazon AppStream 2\.0 instances
++ Amazon AppStream 2\.0 instances – to learn more, see the AWS blog post [ Using Amazon FSx with Amazon AppStream 2\.0](http://aws.amazon.com/blogs/desktop-and-application-streaming/using-amazon-fsx-with-amazon-appstream-2-0/)\.
-+ VMs running in VMware Cloud on AWS environments
++  VMs running in VMware Cloud on AWS environments – to learn more, see the AWS blog post [Storing and Sharing Files with Amazon FSx for Windows File Server in a VMware Cloud on AWS Environment](http://aws.amazon.com/blogs/apn/storing-and-sharing-files-with-amazon-fsx-in-a-vmware-cloud-on-aws-environment/)\.

 The following operating systems are supported for use with Amazon FSx:
 + Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016